 - -Colored Sharpies

 - -Fine tip black Sharpies

-- -Broad tip black Sharpies
+- Broad tip black Sharpies

 - o -Prismacolor colored pencils

-- -Ebony pencils
+- o -Ebony pencils

 - o -Oil pastels

-- Chalk pastels
+- o -Chalk pastels

-- -11x17 copy paper

-- -white art erasers
+- o -white art erasers

-- o -#2 pencils

-- -Micron Pens any size
+- o -Micron Pens any size

-- -Facial Tissues

-- -disinfectant wipes

-- -hand sanitizer

 Fees: There is a one-time \$15.00 consumables fee, which covers things like expedition materials, science labs, supplemental reading books, workbooks and other instructional consumable materials.
 The school will send out invoices for the consumables fee through email at the beginning of the school year which can be paid online or by cash or check.